Nevenall/ghosting-the-edge/03 Gearing Up.md

 ### Cost Rating (¤)

-Gear has an abstract Cost Rating that's roughly equivalent to its total refresh value.
-Starting characters can pay this cost from their initial gear budget.
+Gear has an abstract cost rating (¤) which is roughly equivalent to its total refresh value.
+Starting characters may pay this cost from their initial gear budget.
 In play, the cost is the base difficulty for acquiring it.

+Some items, especially upgrades, have several costs listed meaning the item can be bought more then once is increasing levels.

-### Starting Gear
+#### Starting Gear

-Starting characters typically get 2× their Resources rating to buy initial gear.
+Starting characters typically get 2 × their Resources rating to buy initial gear.

 #### Free Gear